 Preserving Food by Fermenting

 In our modern times, fermented food is often thought of as spoiled, however, people have used fermentation to preserve food for thousands of years.
-In fact, the fermentation process is the only preservation method that actually increases the nutritional value of food.
+In fact, the fermentation process is the only way of preserving food that actually increases the nutritional value of food.

 Fermentation uses salt, naturally occurring yeast, and good bacteria to preserve the food.
 Common fermented foods are sauerkraut, kimchi, wine, beer, cheese, and yogurt.
 Some of these foods can be preserved with nothing more than salt, others need a particular yeast or bacteria added to it.

 What you want to ferment will dictate what supplies or equipment you need.
-If you want to make sauerkraut you just need cabbage, salt and a crock (or a mason jar with an airlock system).
+If you want to make lacto-fermented spicy beets you just need beets, pepper, salt, water, and a crock (or a mason jar with an airlock system).
 If you want to make wine, you’ll need quite a bit more.
 The good news is, you can buy complete kits and all you need to provide is the fruit and storage bottles.

 By using a variety of these food preservation methods you can make sure you get the most out of your summer harvest and enjoy summer goodness all year long.